For director-at-large: Wayne E. Jones Jr.

-Honors: Who’s Who in Science & Engineering, 2001–; State University of New York Chancellors Award for Excellence in Research, 2017; E. Ann Nalley Northeast Region Award for Volunteer Service, 2015; ACS Fellow, 2010; Honorary Golden Key Faculty Award, 2005; State University of New York Chancellors Award for Excellence in Teaching and University Award for Excellence in Teaching, 2001; Distinguished Service Award, ACS Binghamton Section, 1999; Who’s Who Among American Teachers, 1998; Alpha Xi Sigma Teaching Award, 1996.
+Honors: E. Anne Nalley Northeast Region Award for Volunteer Service, 2015; ACS Fellow, 2010; Distinguished Service Award, Binghamton Section, ACS, 1999; Honorary Golden Key Faculty Award 2005; State University of New York Chancellors Award for Excellence in Teaching, 2001, University Award for Excellence in Teaching, 2001; Who’s Who Among American Teachers 1998, Who’s Who is Science and Engineering 2001–; Alpha Xi Sigma Teaching Award, 1996.

-Member: Member of ACS since 1989; American Association for the Advancement of Science; Materials Research Society; American Society for Engineering Education; ACS divisions: Chemical Education, Inorganic Chemistry.
+Member: Member of ACS since 1989.
+American Association for the Advancement of Science; Materials Research Society.
+ACS Divisions: Chemical Education and Inorganic Chemistry.

-Related activities: Go Green Institute, director, 2008–; graduate program director and Center for Advanced Microelectronics Manufacturing, education director, 2006–09; Science Olympiad, PR chair, 2005–09; Science Olympiad, volunteer, 1996–2009; Journal of Educational Technology Systems, guest editor of special issue, 2005–08; SUNY Faculty Access to Computing Technology Advisory Committee, 2001–06; undergraduate program chair, 1996–2001; Chemistry Olympiad, coordinator, 1995–98.
-Author of over 150 publications and book chapters; nine patents; approximately 245 invited lectures; organizer or co-organizer of eight national and international symposia in inorganic chemistry, polymer chemistry, and chemical education.
+Related activities: Graduate program director, 2006–09; director, Go Green Institute, 2008–; undergraduate program chair, 1996–2001; SUNY Faculty Access to Computing Technology Advisory Committee, 2001–06; guest editor, special issue of Journal of Educational Technology Systems, 2005–08; education director, Center for Advanced Microelectronics Manufacturing, 2006–09; Science Olympiad volunteer, 1996–2009; Science Olympiad PR chair, 2005–09; Chemistry Olympiad coordinator, 1995–98.
+Author of over 150 publications and book chapters, 9 patents, approximately 300 invited lectures, and organizer/co-organizer of eight national and international symposia in inorganic chemistry, polymer chemistry, and chemical education.

 Jones’s statement

-It is an honor to have been nominated to serve the American Chemical Society as director-at-large on the board of directors.
-As a midcareer chemist with over 20 years of experience across the chemistry enterprise in ACS, education, and start-up companies, my goal is to focus on members and support the resources to help them succeed professionally.
+It is an honor to have been nominated to continue my service to the American Chemical Society as director-at-large on the Board of Directors.
+As a midcareer chemist with over 25 years of experience across the chemistry enterprise in ACS, education, and start-ups, my goal is to focus on members and supporting the resources which help them succeed professionally.

+Members are the lifeblood of a more vibrant and diverse ACS, and it is critical that they are involved in ways that reflect our core values.
+In my recent service on the Board of Directors Strategic Planning Committee and as a facilitator of strategic-planning retreats, I have been particularly impressed by the unique role that member engagement plays in moving ACS forward.
+We need to find more opportunities for members across the chemistry enterprise to engage with ACS and improve lives through the transforming power of chemistry.
+I have appreciated working with the board to look internally at the barriers and missed opportunities to expand the diversity of membership and to search for ways to expand our commitment to equity, inclusivity, and respect in all aspects of the society and chemistry enterprise.

+Education, even in this challenging time of COVID-19, remains the key to advancing the broader chemistry enterprise and its practitioners, and ACS has a powerful role to play in supporting diverse communities of learners and educators now and in the future.
+I am proud of the concerted efforts to support the transition to remote instruction, and am committed to leveraging the many conversations, collections, and collaborations occurring across ACS.
+The resulting insights and approaches, combined with strategic investments in research-based activities, will enhance our educational portfolio.

-Education is the key to advancing the broader chemistry enterprise and its practitioners, and ACS has a powerful role to play in this arena.
-Strategic and research-based educational investments will enhance our current portfolio of activities.
-Having participated actively in division and local section education activities throughout my career, I have seen opportunities to enhance programming at the local and regional levels.
-As chair of two regional meetings, I worked hard to ensure that programming included research-based teaching, undergraduate research, and interactive workshops—areas that I will support and expand at the national level.
-We should also become more involved at the graduate and postdoctoral level with professional development programs such as ChemIDP.
-Graduate students and young professionals need more than academic experience.
-ACS can help bring mentoring and career programming to this critical segment of our education community.
+Having participated actively in division and local section education activities throughout my career, I am excited about opportunities to expand the impact of initiatives such as the NSF-supported “Get the Facts Out” project and ACS Bridge Project.
+As chair of two regional meetings, I worked hard to ensure that programming included research-based teaching, undergraduate research, and interactive workshops—areas that I continue to support and expand at the national level.
+We now have opportunities to implement the use of culturally aware mentoring practices and support expanded use of ChemIDP beyond the graduate and postdoctoral level.
+ACS can help to bring mentoring and career programming to our education community.

-Jobs and career development across disciplines that employ chemical professionals is a global challenge that ACS can help address.
-While chemistry employment may be strong relative to other segments, there is much work to be done.
-Programming and support for members and chemistry professionals going through career changes and downsizing are critical, and this need is only growing.
-Activities at the national, regional, and local levels targeting this group, as well as recent graduates, should be supported.
-We can help chemical professionals explore career options away from the bench and opportunities for starting their own businesses or working with start-ups.
-ACS can play a bigger role in using online methods to deliver professional development, as well as connect and help individuals network and get access to new opportunities.
+Jobs and career development across disciplines that employ chemical professionals is a global challenge that ACS is helping to address now and in the future.
+Our advocacy efforts are benefiting employees and businesses impacted by the COVID-19 pandemic, and they also need to incorporate the global community in which we work.
+Looking ahead, I am leading an implementation team that is developing the blueprint for a professional and leadership-development portfolio recommended by the NextGen Leadership Task Force I cochaired with Allison Campbell.
+This competency-based portfolio will meet the needs of global and diverse audiences, taking into account the multiple ways that chemists become highly effective professionals throughout their careers while managing themselves and leading others.
+This effort is also exploring and mapping the partnership of ACS Pubs, CAS, and society programs to leverage the many different types of assets that ACS offers.
+ACS is positioned to play a bigger role in using online methods to deliver professional development, as well as connect and help individuals to network and gain access to new opportunities.

-Thank you for the opportunity to continue to work with you and my fellow councilors in support of the ACS mission and vision.
-Ultimately, the director-at-large position is an opportunity to represent you directly on the board.
+Thank you for the opportunity to continue working with you and my fellow councilors in support of the ACS mission and vision.
+Ultimately, the director-at-large position is an opportunity to represent you directly on the Board.
 We truly can have an impact for our members, and I look forward to learning more about your ideas to advance the chemical enterprise.
-You can always reach me at wayne.e.jones.jr@gmail.com.
+Please reach out to me at wayne.e.jones.jr@gmail.com with challenges, ideas, or questions that we can address together.

 Join the conversation